2011 British Columbia Liberal Party leadership election

-The British Columbia Liberal Party leadership election of 2011 was prompted by Gordon Campbell's announcement on November 3, 2010 that he would be resigning as Premier of British Columbia and had asked the BC Liberal Party to hold a leadership convention "at the earliest possible date."
-The convention elected Christy Clark as the new leader of the party on February 26, 2011.
+The 2011 British Columbia Liberal Party leadership election was held following Gordon Campbell's resignation as Premier of British Columbia and as leader of the British Columbia Liberal Party.

+The convention elected Christy Clark, who had served as Deputy Premier of British Columbia from 2001 to 2004, as the party's new leader on February 26, 2011.
+Clark ultimately won the leadership on the third ballot over former Minister of Health Kevin Falcon with 52% of the vote.

+Background

+Campbell, who had previously served as mayor of Vancouver from 1986 to 1993, had served as leader of the BC Liberal Party since 1993.
+Under Campbell, the party won a majority in the 2001 general election, and was reelected with smaller majorities in 2005 and 2009.

+Gordon Campbell's announced his resignation as Premier and as party leader on November 3, 2010.
+Upon his announcement, he asked the party to hold the election "at the earliest possible date".

 Status of the leadership until the convention

-Upon announcing his resignation, Gordon Campbell did not state whether he would stay on as Premier and party leader until a new leader was chosen, or whether an interim leader would fill this role.
+Upon announcing his resignation, Gordon Campbell did not state whether he would stay on as premier and party leader until a new leader was chosen, or whether an interim leader would fill this role.

 However, Campbell soon made it clear that he would be staying on until a new leader was elected.
 "A smooth and orderly transition doesn't mean you have two or three leaders in a period of two or three months.
 So I'll be premier until the party selects a new leader.
 The new leader will then be sworn in as premier, and there will be a smooth and orderly transition."